 We love Blue Door which is located in Hunter Street and on Merewether Beach.
 Head over to the Merewether kiosk and order one of their legendary acai bowls.
-They aren’t cheap but they are oh so worth it and you’ll get the prime position of the beach as well.
+They aren’t cheap, but they are oh so worth it!
+Plus!
+You’ll get the prime position of the beach as well.

 Where to get lunch in Newcastle